thomasverleye/thomasverleye/README.md

 - Keeping things thight with the web standards 🔜

 Some random facts:
-- I have a very wide view on the music scene, follow me on [Spotify](https://open.spotify.com/user/116726019?si=u73R7xvsTLWo0lmlH2suBw) and listen to some of my playlists (and please share me yours).
+- I have a very wide view on the music scene, follow me on [Spotify](https://open.spotify.com/user/116726019?si=u73R7xvsTLWo0lmlH2suBw) and listen to some of my playlists.
-- I've got alot of tattoos.
+- I've got a lot of tattoos.
 - I can get really obsessed with `<picture>` tags and `srcset`'s (I really do).
 - The cuddle lion I share with my girlfriend is called “Lola”.
 - Github should drop their contract with ICE.